sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-push-notifications/fiori-ios-hcpms-push-notifications.md

 }
 ```

-First, the device registers for remote notifications by calling the following method:
+First, the device registers for remote notifications by calling the method `registerForRemoteNotification`.
+Then, you have specified the types of notifications your app will support, as well as added a reference to the notification settings class, which enables your application for the push notifications to be received.
+This will result in your application to display the **"App Name" Would Like to Send You Notifications** confirmation dialog.

+Let's look at the `registerForRemoteNotification` method.
+In this method, a reference to the SDK Foundation class `SAPcpmsRemoteNotificationClient` is made.
+With this API, you will upload the received device token to SAP Cloud Platform Mobile Services:

 ```swift
 func registerForRemoteNotification() -> Void {